r-lib/tidyselect/revdep/cran.md

 ## revdepcheck results

-We checked 3655 reverse dependencies (3647 from CRAN + 8 from Bioconductor), comparing R CMD check results across CRAN and dev versions of this package.
+We checked 27 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

- * We saw 57 new problems
+ * We saw 23 new problems
- * We failed to check 9 packages
+ * We failed to check 0 packages

 Issues with CRAN packages are summarised below.